Arthur Mills Lea

 Arthur Mills Lea (10 August 1868 – 29 February 1932) was an Australian entomologist.

 Lea was born in Surry Hills, New South Wales, the second son of Thomas Lea, from Bristol, England, and his wife Cornelia, née Dumbrell, of Sydney.

 As a child, Lea was interested in insects and studied them in his spare time.
 He worked for a chartered accountant firm in Sydney for a while, then became an assistant entomologist for the minister of Agriculture at Sydney in 1891.
 In 1895 he became government entomologist in Western Australia.
-Then in 1899 he was appointed government entomologist in Tasmania, where succeeded in controlling Codling Moth.
+Then in 1899 he was appointed government entomologist in Tasmania, where he succeeded in controlling the codling moth.